For bolt heads, see screw drive systems.

 For thread fit classes, see inch or metric page.

-An engineer’s definition is that a bolt is held on by a nut, while the identical object, screwed into a threaded hole in a casting, would be called a screw.
+An engineer's definition is that a bolt is held on by a nut, while the identical object, screwed into a threaded hole in a casting, would be called a screw¹.
 In the local hardware store big threaded fasteners are usually called bolts and the small ones are called “machine screws.”
-The U.S. Customs Service even issued a pamphlet on the subject for its inspectors, since the tariff on a bolt differed from that on a screw.
+The U.S. Customs Service issues pamphlets on the subject² for its inspectors, since the tariff on a bolt has differed from that on a screw.
 In the United States, the Federal Cataloging System describes threaded fasteners 0.190 inch in diameter and larger as bolts, and everything smaller as screws (machine screws, not such screws as wood screws and self-tapping screws).
-In the same sentence in which it notes this fact1, the SAE states, “For the purposes of this document, the term bolt will be used for all sizes.”
-For the purposes of this website, we will follow their lead.
+In the same sentence in which it notes this fact³, the SAE states, “For the purposes of this document, the term bolt will be used for all sizes.”
+For the purposes of this website, we will follow SAE's lead.

 In Britain, a bolt is a fastener that is threaded for only part of its length.
 A fastener threaded for its entire length is called a “set screw.”
 In the United States, a set screw is a small headless threaded fastener used to fix, for example, collets or pulleys on a shaft.
 In Britain, such screws are called “grub screws.”
 Certain other types of bolts are also traditionally called screws, notably the socket screw and cap screw.